-It is not tricky to assemble the parts (because the trick with the I2C is that you can just connect all SDA (Serial DAta) pins together and all SCL (Serial CLock) pins together and it usually works).
+It is not tricky to assemble the parts (because the trick with the I2C is that you tie the SDA (Serial DAta) pins together and the SCL (Serial CLock) pins together and you can expect it to work - assuming there arise no problems with the PullUp resistors).
 Just make sure that you have the python libraries in the right directory and the I2C is enabled on your Raspberry Pi (the I2C Master).

 Default addresses of the I2C Slaves (an I2C Master doesn't have an address):

 0x77 = BMP280 sensor